melphi/onplan/README.md

 # onplan
-OnPlan is a OpenSource low latency algorithmic trading application released under the (very permissive) BSD license.
+OnPlan is a Open Source low latency algorithmic trading application released under the (very permissive) BSD license.

 It is built using Java with the following technologies:
 - Java core